kinde-oss/kinde-php-sdk/docs/Api/ConnectedAppsApi.md

 $apiInstance = new Kinde\KindeSDK\Api\ConnectedAppsApi($config);
 $key_code_ref = 'key_code_ref_example'; // string | The unique key code reference of the connected app to authenticate against.
-$user_id = 56; // int | The id of the user that needs to authenticate to the third-party connected app.
+$user_id = 'user_id_example'; // string | The id of the user that needs to authenticate to the third-party connected app.

 try {
     $result = $apiInstance->getConnectedAppAuthUrl($key_code_ref, $user_id);